sidart/bizdom/_posts/2020-02-22-how-well-do-you-know-about-the-origins-of-some-indian-occupational-surnames.md

 Patel and Patil derive from ‘a piece of land’ and referred to a landowner/tenant farmer.
 Taluqdar = Taluk (depend) + dar (holder).
 Desai = lord of the Desa (land).
 All of them were responsible for collecting taxes for the kings.
 Reddy was another such title.
 **Chowdhury** were also the head of a community or caste, from Sanskrit /čatus-/‘four- way, all-round’ + /dhurīya/‘undertaking a burden (of responsibility)’. **Deshpande** and Deshmukhs were 'district accountant/leader’, formerly a hereditary office (from Sanskrit /deša/‘country, district’ + /pandita/‘learned man’). **Mehta** was another name used for the Chief (Sanskrit mahita = great and magnify) however in Gujarati it has come to mean ‘teacher’ or ‘accountant’.

 Nath, has its origins in a Sanskrit word “natha” meaning lord.
+Dhar was also village chief, a warlord, or the head accountant.

 **Gowda** derived from a Dravidian word meaning “mountain”, so is a one who owns land and holds political and social power in the village.
 Hegde, derived from the Old Kannada element “pergade,” meaning “chief.”
 #### Shet, Shethi & Shetty